rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

 - There are 4 arguments.
     - rootOptionalFid - System.String: Forever UUID of the object root.
 The value of  `none` represents the global hierarchy root.
     - slaIds - list of System.Strings: A list of SLA Domain IDs.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
     - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
 - Returns CountOfObjectsProtectedBySLAsResult.
 ### domain